Churu Junction railway station

 Churu Junction railway station is a major railway station in Churu district, Rajasthan.
 Its code is CUR.
 It serves Churu city.

 Infrastructure

 The station consists of four platforms.

 Line

 Churu lies on the Delhi–Rewari–Bikaner broad gauge railway line and is also connected to Jaipur via Sikar and Reengus.

-Electrification of the Rewari–Churu–Bikaner and Churu-Jaipur track is going on.
+Electrification of the Rewari–Churu–Bikaner and Churu-Jaipur track is completed.
 Electrification of Ratangarh–Rewari and Sikar-Jaipur section of these route has been completed, simultaneously.